Beverly Beach, Florida

 Beverly Beach is a town in Flagler County, Florida, United States.
 It is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area.
 The population was 474 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Beverly Beach is located at (29.517881, −81.148411).

 Beverly Beach is bordered to the north by the unincorporated community of Painters Hill and to the south by the city of Flagler Beach.
 The western border follows the Intracoastal Waterway, and the eastern border is the Atlantic Ocean.
 Florida State Road A1A passes through the town, leading south 23 mi to Daytona Beach and north 30 mi to St. Augustine.

 According to the United States Census Bureau, the Town of Beverly Beach has a total area of 1.00 km2, of which 0.88 km2 is land and 0.12 km2, or 12.14%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Beverly Beach has a humid subtropical climate zone (Cfa).